jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 ### 152 Regulations relating to powers of Bank and statutory manager
 (1) The Governor-General may, from time to time, by Order in Council, make regulations under section 173 conferring on the Bank, or a statutory manager of a registered bank, ancillary or additional powers necessary or desirable for the purposes of this Part.
 (2) The regulations shall be laid before the House of Representatives within 12 sitting days after the date on which they are made if the House of Representatives is then in session, and, if not, shall be laid before the House of Representatives within 12 days after the commencement of the next ensuing session.
-(3) Regulations laid before the House of Representatives in any session pursuant to subsection (2) shall expire on the close of the earlier of— unless the regulations are expressly validated or confirmed by an Act of Parliament passed before they expire.
+(3) Regulations laid before the House of Representatives in any session pursuant to subsection (2) shall expire on the close of the earlier of—unless the regulations are expressly validated or confirmed by an Act of Parliament passed before they expire.
   (a) the end of the session in which the regulations are made:
   (b) the end of the calendar year following the year in which the regulations were made— (4) Unless otherwise provided, the repeal of any Act passed pursuant to subsection (3) shall not, of itself, affect the validity of any regulations validated or confirmed by the Act repealed.